Schedule a Call

 Making the switch to domestic manufacturing can feel like a huge undertaking, but breaking it down into manageable steps makes it achievable.
 It’s about making a strategic shift that can pay off in quality, reliability, and brand strength.
 Here’s how you can start the process.

-Calculate the Costs and Feasibility
+Step 1: Assess Your Costs and Feasibility

 The first question is always about the bottom line.
 While offshore manufacturing might seem cheaper initially, it’s important to look at the total cost of ownership.
 Hidden expenses like international shipping, tariffs, communication delays, and the cost of fixing quality control issues can quickly erode those early savings.
 Before making a move, map out all potential long-term costs and risks.
 A detailed approach to design, engineering, and prototyping can help you get a clear picture of the true investment.
 Think of it less as an expense and more as a strategic investment in a more resilient and predictable supply chain for your retail fixtures.

-Build a Skilled Team
+Step 2: Build Your Skilled Team

 You can’t produce high-quality fixtures without high-quality talent.
 Investing in a skilled workforce is essential for any successful domestic manufacturing operation.
 For retailers, this doesn't necessarily mean hiring a factory floor of workers yourself.
 Instead, it’s about partnering with a domestic manufacturer that has already invested in top-tier talent.
 Look for a partner with experienced engineers, project managers, and craftspeople who are committed to quality.
 Strong project management and customer service are just as critical as the manufacturing itself, ensuring your vision is executed flawlessly from start to finish and that your rollouts stay on schedule.

-Find and Use Government Support
+Step 3: Find and Leverage Government Support

 You don’t have to go it alone.
 Federal, state, and even local governments often provide incentives to encourage companies to manufacture domestically.
 These can come in the form of grants, tax credits, low-interest loans, and support for workforce training.
 These programs are designed to make American manufacturing more competitive and can significantly improve the financial viability of reshoring.
 Do some research to see what resources are available for your business.
 Tapping into this support can provide the financial cushion needed to make the transition and strengthen your manufacturing capabilities for the long haul.